jkvdev/About_me/README.md

 You can click the Preview link to take a look at your changes.

 Today I wrote an entire business plan.
 I'm just clocking in at this point. 😅

+Getting ready for a big day and documenting it in the github comments of my profile's about me, lol.
 --->